 3 - Chromosome Variation

-In the first half of Chapter 3, we will consider deficiencies in chromosome structure.
-Deficiencies in chromosome structure refer to altering the total amount of genetic information on a chromosome (deletions, duplications), rearranging the order of genes on a chromosome (inversions), or moving genes from one chromosome to a nonhomologous chromosome (translocations).
+In the first half of Chapter 3, we will consider changes in chromosome structure.
+These changes in chromosome structure refer to altering the total amount of genetic information on a chromosome (deletions, duplications), rearranging the order of genes on a chromosome (inversions), or moving genes from one chromosome to a nonhomologous chromosome (translocations).
+In the second half of Chapter 3, we will consider situations in which the number of chromosomes within an individual varies (variations in euploidy and aneuploidy).

 A. Changes in Chromosome Structure